Updated: Oct 26

 2. What the first step is to move the project forward

-Defining these two things is best done by putting pen to paper.
+Defining the "something" and the first step is best done by putting pen to paper.
 Yes, real paper.
 Set aside the phone and the virtual tools and go old school to set your intention.

 Just like the act of setting your intention is important, so is when you do it.
 It is not very helpful to start this step at 2 pm in the afternoon.
 I find it best to complete this the night before.
 If that doesn’t work for you then I suggest first thing in the morning.